 If your closets and home contain less clutter, you’ll be more likely to tackle cleaning tasks on a regular basis.
 And you’ll be able to clean more thoroughly, such as vacuuming underneath furniture and getting to your closet’s darkest corners.

-It can be a lot of work, but emptying your closets every few months and shaking out your clothing outside can help reduce a future problem with clothing moths.
+It can be a lot of work, but emptying your closets every few months and shaking out your clothing outside can help reduce future problems with clothing moths.
 Do this task during the day, as the moths and larvae hate the light.

 2. Wash second-hand or borrowed clothing